 I shook my head at the voice that came from behind me.
 "I don't want to talk about it."

 "Well, I have to head to the parking garage.
-If you'd like, you can go with me and I can give you a ride home?
+If you'd like, you can go with me and I can give you a ride home.
 I wouldn't want you getting caught in this.
 At least I have an umbrella we can share until we get to the safety of my car."

 "How about you take the umbrella then?"

-I shook my head immediately feeling bad about what I had said.
+I shook my head, immediately feeling bad about what I had said.
 "No!
-I didn't mean that in a bad way—I just—look, I feel awkward okay.
-I don't remember half of last night and being told by my college professor that I hit on him is really embarrassing."
+I didn't mean that in a bad way—I just—look, I feel awkward, okay.
+I don't remember half of last night, and being told by my college professor that I hit on him is really embarrassing."

-I was caught off guard when he smirked and wrapped his arm around my shoulders, pulling me into the rain and immediately opening the umbrella so that no more than a couple of drops could touch us.
-"Relax, let's just get to my car.
-It's late and you can't see a thing in this."
+I was caught off guard when he smirked and wrapped his arm around my shoulders, pulling me into the rain.
+I could feel the fabric of his white shirt and his warmth.
+He immediately opened the umbrella so that no more than a few drops had fallen on us.

 "Afraid of the rain?"
 He interrupted the silence.